ryanbugden/Eyeliner/README.md

 <img src="./_images/Eyeliner_mechanicIcon.png"  width="80">

-RoboFont extension that highlights points and anchors that are aligned with vertical font dimensions, guidelines, or blue zones (if set to be visible).
-Rest assured that your points are aligned, without having to zoom in and check (;
+A RoboFont extension that highlights points and anchors that are aligned with vertical font dimensions, guidelines, or blue zones (if set to be visible).

+**Rest assured that your points are aligned, without having to zoom in and check.**

+--

+### What it looks at:
+* On-curve points
+* Anchors
+* The prospective on-curve point(s) while using slice tool
+* Components (if they were to be decomposed)

+### What it checks those things against:
+* Font dimensions (baseline, x-height, etc.)
+* Guidelines (Horizontal, vertical, angled, etc.)
+* The edges of blue-zones, if set to be displayed.

-Eyeliner shapes will match the appropriate color of whatever line it’s aligning to, based on the color preferences you have set in RoboFont.
+*Note: The eyes will match the appropriate color of whatever line it’s aligning to, based on the color preferences you have set in RoboFont.*

+---

 ![](./_images/Eyeliner_demo.png)

 ### Versions
 ```
+	2.4   2023.07.27  Add support for mid-slice-tool-analysis + components.
+Thanks Connor & Erik for the help!
 	2.3.2 2023.05.31  Move eyes to foreground.
 Higher tolerance for diagonals.
 Clean up code.
 	2.3.1 2023.03.08  Support new naming for "glyphViewOnCurvePointsSize" default key.
 	2.3.0 2022.09.21  New framework for setting eye color (waiting on z-index infrastructure).